 Disguised as your typical kid fantasy show, Steven Universe has revealed itself to be one of the most mature and progressive animated shows on TV.
 This is mostly due to the writer’s fierce dedication to character development and their uncanny ability at making the shocking plot twists, witty comedy, and beautifully composed music contribute towards the growth of its characters.
 The show also expertly toes between the line of tackling important social issues (marriage equality, domestic violence) under the metaphorical guise of the science fiction ideas while presenting them in a format that is fun and entertaining for everyone.

-Just in time for R U OK? day, the show’s most recent episode, “Mindful Education”, is a powerful episode on taking care of your mental health, and features a pretty handy musical lesson on the psychological technique of Mindfulness, as well as the importance of talking to someone about your problems you are facing.
+For R U OK? day, let’s look back at “Mindful Education”, a powerful episode on taking care of your mental health, which features a pretty handy musical lesson on the psychological technique of Mindfulness, and the importance of talking to someone about the problems you are facing.

 Some brief context for non-show-watchers: This show is about magical beings from space – The Crystal Gems – who protect the Earth from evil.
 The characters have the ability to “fuse” – merge with one another to become stronger.
 In this episode, Connie, comes over for “fusion training”, but seems distracted.
 Aptly enough, our main protagonist, Steven, asks if she is OK:

 Essentially, Mindfulness is an evidence-based psychological practice that promotes mental wellbeing by asking you to be aware of your own thoughts and feelings, and to address any negative or intrusive thoughts that float into your mind, whether if its anxiety, anger, guilt, stress, even suicidal ideation, as just that – a passing thought.